matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

     - Are block storage, or networked file systems.
     - Provide durable storage outside a Pod.
     - Are independent of the Pod's lifecycle.
-    - May exist before Pod creation and be claimed.
+    - May exists before Pod creation and be claimed.

 **A Volume is a directory that's accessible to the containers in a Pod**